LamaUrbain/LamaServer/README.md

  <type your password>
 `

-The final part is about to create a file named 'password' filled with the password you just gave, and recompile the project with:
+The final part is about creating a file named 'password' filled with the password you just gave.
+Then correct the file db_macaque_wrapper.ml with the address on which the database is located.

+After that you can use Docker to build the project's image `
+ $ docker build -t lamaserver
 `

- $ make
+And then run it using this command
 `

-Then either you can do:
+ $ docker run -p 0.0.0.0:8080:8080 -t lamaserver
 `
- $ make install
-`

-and setuping your server or do:

-`
- $ make run
-`

-for testing.